jubako/arx/README.md

 - Copying misc/mime_type.xml as `~/.local/share/mime/packages/arx.xml`.
 - Run `update-mime-database ~/.local/share/mime`

+## Completion scripts

+The option `--generate-complete` allows to generate completion scripts for known shells.
+You will have to put generated script in the right directory according to your shell.
+Most of the time the directories are:
+- Bash: `/usr/share/bash-completion/completions/arx.sh` or `~/.bash_completion` (do not overwrite it !)
+~/.config/fish/completions/your_program.fish
+- Fish: `/usr/share/fish/completions/arx.fish` or `~/.config/fish/completions/arx.fish`
+- Zsh: `/usr/share/zsh/vendor-completions/arx` or `~/.zsh/_arx`

+For example:
+- `arx --generate-complete fish | sudo tee /usr/share/fish/completions/arx.fish > /dev/null`
+- `arx --generate-complete bash >> ~/.bash_completion`

 ## Performance

 The following tables compare the performance of Arx to different archive formats.